juji-io/datalevin/native/README.md

 Step 2 is necessary becaue native Datalevin contains GraalVM specific code.
 It is not enough for us to bundle the built native library, because building native image requires our header file.
-Since you need to download our header file anyway, you might as well download the C source tree and replicate what we do to build native Datalevin.
+Since you need to download our header file anyway, you might as well download the C source tree and replicate what we did.